Kraftfabrik/tapo-t310-logger/README.md

 ```cron
 */30 * * * * cd /path/to/tapo-t310-logger && ./run.sh >> cron.log 2>&1
 ```

-Adjust */path/to/tapo-t310-logger* to your local project path.
+Adjust `/path/to/tapo-t310-logger` to your local project path.

 A `cron.log` file will be created in the project directory.

-#### Optional: Cloud-Free Operation
+## Optional: Cloud-free operation

 The H100 hubs do not require Internet access for this logger.
-After the initial setup and any desired firmware updates, Internet access can be blocked (e.g. at the router level).
+After the initial setup and any desired firmware updates, Internet access can be blocked, for example at the router level.

 The logger communicates directly with the H100 hubs over the local network and does not require the Tapo cloud.